alexmcdermid/Alexander-McDermid-ecc-dssb-IS24-code-challenge/README.md

 ### Bonus Features
 - **Search by Scrum Master**: Lisa can search for products by the name of the Scrum Master.
 The list will update to only show products where the searched Scrum Master is involved.
 - **Search by Developer**: Alan can search for products by the name of a Developer.
 The list will update to only show products where the searched Developer is involved.
+- **Toggle Product ID Order**: A toggle on the Product ID table header to order by Ascending or Descending.
 - **Swagger Documentation**: All API endpoints are documented using Swagger and can be accessed locally at `http://localhost:3000/api/api-docs`.

 ### Additional Information